-Get a little space from your draft—several days of at least overnight, so you can see it with fresh eyes.
+Get a little space from your draft—several days or at least overnight, so you can see it with fresh eyes.
 Countless times I’ve gone to sleep thinking that an essay is so well written that it won’t need corrections, only to be horrified the next morning by the word salad on paper.
-Don’t be dismayed, however!
+If that happens to you, don’t be dismayed!
 Instead, celebrate that the hard part is over!
 Cleaning up rough writing is far easier than writing it in the first place.

-Use Word’s spelling and grammar check, then use Grammarly, a free online app, can help with basic spelling, punctuation, and grammar.
-You can cut-and-paste your statement into Natural Voice Reader, a website that will read your words aloud, so you can listen for listen for errors and general flow.
+Use Microsoft Word’s spelling and grammar check, then use Grammarly, a free online app, which can help with basic spelling, punctuation, and grammar.
+You can cut-and-paste your statement into Natural Voice Reader, a website that will read your words aloud, so you can listen for errors and general flow.

 Each paragraph should focus on a single idea.
 Statements should never be longer than a page.
 There or four paragraphs will work.

 Every word that doesn’t contribute to meaning, distracts.
 Trim down the fluff.
 Words and phrases like very, really, there is/are, I think, or I feel can usually be removed with losing any meaning.